-GOP pulls Mary Ann Mendoza from convention lineup after she tweets anti-Semitic conspiracy
+GOP pulls Mary Ann Mendoza from convention lineup after she tweets anti-Semitic conspiracy theory

 However, in 2018, she tweeted something similar about a wealthy Jewish family controlling the world: “The Rothschilds have used their globalist media mouthpiece to declare that Donald Trump is threatening to destroy the New World Order!”

-Mendoza, who is on the Women for Trump campaign board, has previously been suspended from Twitter and Facebook for posts the sites have determined had violated its standards on hate speech.
+Mendoza, who is on the Women for Trump campaign board, has previously been suspended from Twitter and Facebook for posts the sites determined had violated their standards on hate speech.

 How the Trump campaign came to court QAnon, the online conspiracy movement identified by the FBI as a violent threat

 Mendoza was supposed to be included in the Republican convention representing “angel moms,” a term Trump has popularized among his base for a mother whose child was killed by an undocumented immigrant.
-Mendoza’s son was killed in 2014 by a drunk driver who was living in the United States illegally.
+Mendoza’s son was killed in 2014 by a drunk driver, whom she said was living in the United States illegally.

 Tim Murtaugh, the campaign communications director, said of the cancellation of Mendoza from the lineup: “We have removed the scheduled video from the convention lineup and it will no longer run this week.”